yasmeenokh/class-3-coding/class-03.md

 **Edits you can do to each box:**

-* you can change it's width and hight, we do so by using pixels, percentages, or ems.
+* you can change it's width and height, we do so by using pixels, percentages, or ems.
 * min-width/ max width and min-height/ max-height are used to ensure that the content of the page is shown in the suitable way in all different sizes of devices.
 * overflow is used when the content of a box is bigger than the box, this property can hide any extra content that doesn't fit, or add a scrollbar.